OpenCloudOS/opencloudos.github.io/docs/network/Network7-12.en.md

 2. Modify the ~/network-config.yml file using a text editor to update the configuration.

-3. Apply the settings in the ~/network-config.yml file:~/network-config.yml 文件中的设置：
+3. Apply the settings in the ~/network-config.yml file:~/network-config.yml file's setting：

    ```
    # nmstatectl apply ~/network-config.yml